sagemath/sagewiki_to_gh-2022-10-10/days57.md

    There are two bus stops at Cernay.
 The closest to the guest house is Grand'Place.

+   You can check travel itineraries on `ViaNavigo <http://www.vianavigo.com/>`_.

-   BEWARE: there are no buses to Cernay between 7:25am and 12:54am!
+   BEWARE: there are big gaps in the day with no buses to Cernay!

 * `Map and and aerial photo <http://maps.google.fr/maps?f=q&source=s_q&hl=fr&geocode=&q=Cernay+la+ville&sll=47.15984,2.988281&sspn=17.161007,44.516602&ie=UTF8&ll=48.675731,1.971735&spn=0.004066,0.010868&z=17>`_